AnOversizedMooseWithSocks/Cube-LIfe/README.md

 ### Latest Updates

+#### New Features

+- **Compass Sensor** - New sensor type (pink/magenta) that detects which direction a creature is facing along the X-axis.
+Useful for creatures that need directional awareness.

+- **Tracking Sensor** - New sensor type (yellow) that detects position relative to the creature's starting location.
+Enables creatures to develop homing behaviors or range awareness.

+- **Enhanced Sensor Influence System** - Sensors now affect multiple aspects of movement beyond just speed: rotation speed, rotation direction, and action generation.
+Each sensor type declares which modulation methods it supports.
+For example, gravity sensors affect both speed and direction for balance behaviors.

+- **Face-Based Influence Flipping** - Sensors attached to odd-numbered block faces have their influence values negated compared to even faces.
+This creates behavioral variety where the same sensor type produces different responses based on attachment position.

+- **Sensor Activity Glow** - Sensor blocks now display a real-time glow effect showing their current output value.
+Watch creatures "think" as sensors pulse and glow in response to environmental conditions.
+Uses smooth interpolation and time-based throttling for performance.

+- **Death Memorial Sequence** - When evolution hits a dead end, instead of a celebration, a somber memorial plays.
+The fallen creature's blocks and the light tiles it visited rise into the sky to become twinkling stars.
+Tiles rise in the order they were visited (tracing the creature's path in life), with gentle rotation during ascent.

+- **Independent Camera Modes** - Overview and Follow modes now work independently, creating four possible combinations: free camera, 3D follow only, top-down overview only, and top-down overview with creature following.

+- **Smart Auto-Zoom** - Camera auto-zoom now only activates when Follow mode is first enabled.
+Switching between followed creatures preserves your manual zoom level.
+Scroll wheel adjustments are respected until you change modes.

+- **Ground Plane Panning** - In 3D mode, camera panning now moves along the ground plane (X-Z) based on your view direction.
+Horizontal drag moves left/right relative to camera facing, vertical drag moves forward/back.

+- **Circular Arena** - The ground plane is now circular (radius ~425 units) instead of infinite, matching the boundary of the star sphere.

+- **Moonlight** - A blue ambient light now illuminates the scene during nighttime hours, toggling on when the sun sets and off when it rises.

+- **Adjustable Lineage Day Length** - In Lineage Playback mode, you can now set how long each evolutionary "day" lasts (5-300 seconds, default 60).
+The sun properly rises and sets with each generation.

+- **Animated Footprint Playback** - When viewing a creature's footprint in the Evolution Tree, tiles now animate in the order they were visited over 3 seconds, showing how the creature's path unfolded.

+- **DNA-Based Creature Naming** - Creatures are now identified by their last DNA segment (a 19-character hexadecimal string representing the most recently added block).
+This eliminates duplicate naming issues after backtracking.

+- **Behavioral Fingerprinting** - The uniqueness system now excludes cosmetic properties (like color) when determining if two creatures are identical.
+Only behavioral properties affect uniqueness.

+#### Improvements

+- **Variation Field Effect** - The DNA variation field now has direct influence on joint movement pattern generation, not just contributing to a hash.
+This provides more nuanced genetic variation.

+- **Creature Info Display** - The creature information panel now shows actual DNA segment values (side attachment and variation) parsed from the DNA string.

+- **Compact Sensor UI** - Sensor controls changed from 3 columns to 2 columns for better spacing and readability.

+- **Streamlined Tree Views** - Evolution Tree now offers only "Champions Only" and "Species View" modes, removing the less useful "Full" and "Lineage" views.

+- **Tree Pause Behavior** - Opening the Evolution Tree now automatically pauses the simulation, restoring the previous pause state when closed.

+- **Tooltips Show Fitness Mode** - Evolution Tree tooltips now display which fitness mode was used to judge each creature.

+- **Light Tile Capacity** - Tile instance limit increased from 100,000 to 300,000 to accommodate complex creature paths.
+Console warning appears when limit is reached.

+- **Ground Clearance** - Creatures with blocks extending below their origin point are now spawned with automatic ground clearance to prevent intersection.

+- **Camera Floor Limit** - Camera is prevented from going below ground level in any mode.

+- **Sensor Glow Intensity** - Sensor block glow effect capped at 1.0 intensity (was 1.5) for less visually distracting feedback.

+- **Realistic Sun Path** - Sun now rises in the east and sets in the west, rotating in the same direction as the star spheres with timing aligned to the day/night lighting cycle.

 #### Bug Fixes

+- **Outcast Mode Leader** - Fixed issue where Outcast fitness mode would incorrectly identify the leader in sudden death, often showing the next creature to be eliminated rather than the actual best performer.

+- **Sensor Start Mode** - Fixed bug where creatures set to start with specific sensors would receive different sensor types.
+The code was checking a non-existent property instead of using the proper method.

+- **Determinism Fix** - Removed non-deterministic code paths including the reinforceMovements() function that modified creature actions without updating DNA, causing changes to be lost on save/load.

+- **Dead Code Removal** - Cleaned up unused code including JointAction.mutate() and old color/material generation methods that were replaced by the DNA system.

+- **Block Count Validation** - Fixed validation errors where block counts weren't accounting for sensor blocks added at creature generation.

+- **Sensor Z-Fighting** - Fixed visual artifacts where sensor block indicators would flicker or disappear at certain angles by repositioning them further from block surfaces and adding polygon offset.

+- **Character Encoding** - Fixed numerous encoding issues throughout the codebase where special characters had become garbled.

+#### Previous Updates

+##### Bug Fixes

 - **Fitness Formula Consistency** - Fixed inconsistency between how creature fitness was calculated in different parts of the code.
 All fitness formulas now match exactly across creature evaluation, evolution selection, and UI display, ensuring creatures are ranked correctly.